LiuYuancheng/NetworkConnDashboard/README.md

 }
 ```

-4. Run the ping client program:
+**Step-4**: Run the ping client program:

 ```
 Win cmd: python pingClient.py
-Ubuntu cmnd: sudo python3 pingClient.py
+Ubuntu cmd: sudo python3 pingClient.py
 ```

+##### Deploy the monitor-Hub

-##### Deploy the monitor hub
+The steps to deploy the monitor hub script in the cluster need to monitored:

-**Step-1: Start the influxDB service**
+**Step-1:** Start the influxDB service.

-Windows: Go to the influxDB installation folder and run the file `influxd.exe`
+Windows: Go to the influxDB-1.8.1 installation folder and run the file `influxd.exe`

 ```
 example: D:\Tools\InfluxDB\influxdb-1.8.1-1 .influxd.exe